TanzeelSyed/CC-106395/Phase 3 Parser/readme.md

 **60790** | **Syed Muhammad Tanzeel**
 61574 | Muhammad Hassam Uddin

-## Project Description
+## About Project ##

-The main aim of this project was to understand the importance of compiler.
-Being a computer science student it is important to how to use a compiler and what is going on inside the tool that we are using.
-It enables us to design and implement our own domain-specific language.
-The compiler design allows use of formal methods that are rarely seen anywhere.
-The analysis of compilers is a good way to get started with formal methods.
-So by studying compiler we can learn alot of things.
-And that's the aim of our project also we learned how to use a subset of large language, its specifications and CFG.
-Also learned how with the help of lexicial specifications we can make a lexical analyzer and design a parser.
+The primary goal of this project was to comprehend the significance of a compiler.
+It is  important to understand how to use a compiler and what goes on inside the tool we're using.
+It provides the ability to create and deploy our own domain-specific language.
+The compiler's architecture allows for the use of formal methods that are seldom used in other programming languages.
+Compiler analysis is an effective tool to get acquainted with systematic methods.
+As a way, studying compiler will give us a lot.
+That was also the aim of our project; we learned how to use a subset of a broad language, as well as its specifications and CFG.
+We also learned how to build a lexical analyzer and build a parser using lexical specifications.

 ## Sample Language Used